penalte/EPG-PT/README.pt.md

 # 📺EPG🇵🇹

-PORTUGAL CARRIERSEPG playlist in XML format..
+PORTUGAL PROVIDERS EPG´s playlist in XML format...

 ## 🔗 Links to use